openfun/jibri-pulseaudio/README.md

 able to run it within a container without any specific configuration on the host.

+## Getting Started

+The following instructions are meant to compile and run the Jibri docker image on your workstation, with a fully functionning jitsi-meet stack.

+### Requirements

+  - Add the following entry to your `/etc/hosts`: `127.0.0.1	meet.jitsi`
+  - docker should be able to bind the port `443` on your workstation

+(Improvements are welcome here!)

+### Instructions

+**Initialize the project**
+ - Clone the git repository
+ - `make bootstrap`

+**Launch the services**
+ - `make run`

+Note that a volume is mounted outside of the project directory to store persistent data for jitsi services.
+(By default: `~/.jitsi-meet-cfg`.
+It can be customized with the `CONFIG` setting in the `.env` file).

+**Start a meeting and record it**
+ - Open [https://meet.jitsi/](https://meet.jitsi/) on your browser and accept the certificate if needed
+ - Start a recording with the jitsi-meet interface

+You can watch `Jibri`'s logs with `make logs`.

+When the recording is stopped, you'll find your recordings in `~/.jitsi-meet-cfg/jibri/recordings/`.

+You can customize the Jitsi instance by editing the `.env` file.

+You can list available commands with `make help`.

 ## Credits

 This project benefits from the work of: